-Our client was arrested after the Torrance Police reported to a Torrance area hotel to arrest a suspect on a different case.
+Our client was arrested after the Torrance Police reported to a Torrance area hotel on Pacific Coast Highway a few blocks east of Crenshaw Boulevard to arrest a suspect on a different case.
 Torrance Police knocked on the door and their suspect opened the door.
 Detectives then pushed the door open and arrested their suspect.

-The client, age 26 and from a good family, was extremely embarrassed about the arrest.
-She had a good job and, by all outward appearances, appeared to be an upward path.
+The client, age 26 and from a good family in Palos Verdes, was extremely embarrassed about the arrest.
+She had a good job and, by all outward appearances, appeared to be on an upward path.

 However, she had actually developed an addiction to methamphetamine and was selling methamphetamine to support her habit, as is not uncommon.